alexdboxall/Java-Tetris/README.md

 ## Java Tetris

-A Java implementation of Tetris, based on the NES version using a JTextBox.
+A Java implementation of Tetris, based on the NES version.